mistasse/modulom-panopticdeeplab/README.md

 - the loss, as it shapes the feedback giving meaning to the network's outputs, and has to be consistent with the output processing
 - the ground-truth generation from the annotations, as it has to be consistent with the losses

-We don't know yet if its responsibilites stop there.
+We don't know yet if its responsibilities stop there.
 In case multiple neural networks are involved (e.g. GANs), it could encompass the routing between those networks as well.
 In case of transformers, it could acquire the responsibilities of preprocessing the signal and feeding it to the network.
 In the same vein, data augmentation could probably be part of it, although we didn't really believe it to be valuable in our case.

 It should probably encompass everything you consider as being part of the "mathematical system" of your method.
-We also propose to code code and the mathematical system jointly such as in the following illustration.
+We also propose to code code and the mathematical system jointly such as in the illustration that follows.

 <a href="https://github.com/mistasse/modulom-panopticdeeplab/blob/master/docs/om_panopticdeeplab_doc.png?raw=true"><img src="https://github.com/mistasse/modulom-panopticdeeplab/blob/master/docs/om_panopticdeeplab_doc.png?raw=true"/></a>

 ## Does it not violate the "single responsibility principle"?

 Modular output mathematics can be built from many from smaller building blocks themselves which can have single responsibilities.
 So it is probably specific to every implementation.
-We tried for this code base to provide a nice example of what a single responsibility modules can look like when describing such mathematical systems.
+We tried for this code base to provide a nice example of what a single responsibility modules can look like when describing such mathematical systems. (see the blocks in the illustration above)

 ## Does wrapping more responsibilities inside ModulOM render existing components that address them useless?

 Definitely not.
-Just like we wouldn't include the code of the neural network inside the OM component, but feed it inputs and collect its outputs.
+Just like we wouldn't include the code of the neural network inside the OM code, but feed it inputs and collect its outputs.
 Existing modules for losses, decoding, data-augmentation, *etc* are still useful to interchange blocks within the OM which have a fixed interface.

 If your criterion is a L1Loss or a L2Loss, you can call it from inside a, let's say, `OutputMath.loss()` method.
 Yet, other people can still deviate from calling a L1Loss-like module if more complex data flow is needed by overriding `OutputMath.loss()`.